wp-cli/i18n-command/README.md

 **EXAMPLES**

-    # Create PHP files for all MO files in the current directory.
+    # Create PHP files for all PO files in the current directory.
     $ wp i18n make-php .

     # Create a PHP file from a single PO file in a specific directory.